Sponsor A Resident

 Bourbon

 Bourbon was surrendered by his loving humans after they could no longer care for him due to medical reasons.
-He came to us pretty overweight but over time he was able to lose a much needed 100 lbs.
+He came to us pretty overweight, but over time he was able to lose a much-needed 100 lbs.
 Ponies are extremely predisposed to laminitis, so we do everything we can for Bourby-Boy to stay healthy!
-Bourbon loves food.
-Any kind of food.
-He is quite food aggressive but he’s learning how to be respectful with us humans.
+Bourbon loves food - any kind of food.
+He is quite food aggressive, but he’s learning how to be respectful with us humans.
 He is also very much in love with Peggy.
-He will follow her everywhere she goes and back.
+He will follow her everywhere she goes.
 It’s precious that Peg gets to have a companion her size.

 Belgian/Friesian Draft Horse